invisible3444/Port-Scanner/README.md

 # Port-Scanner
-This is simple Port Scanner
+This is simple Port Scanner this tool is educational purposes only!